Kinematic topologies of black holes: Abstract

 \section{Abstract}

 We investigate the kinematic topologies of light rings (LRs) and massive particle rings (PRs) encircling spherical and axisymmetric black holes.
-Our results demonstrate that the global topology number of LRs is consistently -1, independent of the spacetime background's asymptotic property.
+Our results demonstrate that the global topology number of LRs is consistently -1 for asymptotically flat and (Anti-)de Sitter spacetime.
 Additionally, we show that the global topology of PRs varies, with a value of 0 in asymptotically flat and Anti-de Sitter spacetime but -1 in asymptotic de Sitter spacetime.